joanteruel/lerion/_posts/2013-04-01-hello-world-im-jekyll.md

 ---
 layout: post
 author: Jaume and Joan
-title: Hello World, I'm Jekyll
+title: "Hello World, I'm Jekyll"

 ---
 For some time now I’ve been hearing fellow dweebs sing the praises of Jekyll, a static HTML generator built in Ruby.
 There’s clearly lots to love in Jekyll for the programmer-blogger.